 Action Verbs

-All of the predications we’ve dealt with so far have just been used to ask questions like “Is a file large?” or make propositions like “A file is large.” (which is just a kind of question in terms of the kind of response a person would expect).
+All the predications we’ve dealt with so far have just been used to ask questions like “Is a file large?” or make propositions like “A file is large.” (which is just a kind of question in terms of the kind of response a person would expect).
 Now it is time to implement “action verbs” – verbs that actually do something to the system.
 Let’s implement “delete”.

 “Delete” goes beyond asking questions about the state of the system.
 To implement it, we need to actually modify the state of the system.
 Since the current state of all parts of the system is represented by the state object, we’ll end up calling a method on that object in some form to delete a file.